openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

     This node is supposed to start first.
 It creates a new cluster ID and a new last commit UUID (the ``wsrep_cluster_state_uuid`` variable represents this UUID inside the MySQL process).
-    FUEL deployment manifests with default settings set up ``fuel-01`` to be both the primary Galera cluster node and the first deployed OpenStack controller.
+    Fuel deployment manifests with default settings set up ``fuel-01`` to be both the primary Galera cluster node and the first deployed OpenStack controller.
     * Open ``/etc/mysql/conf.d/wsrep.cnf``
     * Set empty cluster address as follows (including quotation marks):